rjnadwod/Fetch-Test-rjnadwod/README.md

 After hours of trying to make mongoose and mongoDB work, I found the most success using pg and PostgreSQL.
 This is a stripped down web sevice that does not utilize routes, controllers, or models in order to reduce complexity and time spent reviewing the code.
+I would prefer to have added routers and controllers, but due to all the time lost working with mongoose and mongoDB, I had to make up for that lost time.
+The intent of this is to showcase my ability to put together a web service using a RESTful API model that communicates with a live PostgreSQL database and manipulates the data inside of the database.

 REQUIREMENTS